 - "One of the things I love about you is how you always give the dog lots of attention."

 10. Reduce the stress in your daughter's life, and make sure she gets enough sleep (which is about ten hours a night.)
-Explain to your daughter that stress and too little sleep increase levels of cortisol, which is a powerful appetite trigger, makes the body put on weight, and also makes it harder to fall asleep at night.
+Explain to your daughter that stress and too little sleep increase levels of cortisol, which is a powerful appetite trigger, makes the body put on weight, makes us more irritable, and also makes it harder to fall asleep at night.
 Brainstorm with your daughter about how she can get enough sleep, and decrease the stress in her life.
 Work with her so she feels like a competent problem solver.
 Simply being there to listen to her talk about her life on a regular basis (without judging, prescribing or fixing) will reduce her stress level considerably.
 Teach her to process her emotions in a healthy way (there's lots on this website about how to do this; you might want to start with the section on Emotional Intelligence.)

 11. Recognize that Bruce Springsteen was right: "Everybody has a hungry heart."
 Does your daughter have a hunger that food won't fill?
 Most 12 year old girls are self conscious, anxious about their changing bodies and peer dynamics, and scared about losing their connection to their parents while they step into the new independence they need so they can grow up.
 Many tween girls are also starved for physical contact because mom and dad are nervous about snuggling their daughter now that she's looking more like a sexy young woman than a little girl.

 Try offering your daughter more physical affection.
 Hug her as often as possible (when you wake her up in the morning, before she leaves for school, when you see each other again after school, etc).
 Make sure that you get some snuggle time while you chat with her daily, either at bedtime or on the couch.
 Brush her hair for her.
-Give her a shoulder massage.
+Give her a shoulder or foot massage.

 And, of course, recognize that sometimes being seen, accepted, and listened to fills our emotional hunger better than anything physical.
 Work to stay connected to your daughter as she begins developing appropriate independence.
 Make sure you spend intimate time with her and lavish affection on her every single day.
 Don't let her look for love in a bag of chips.